thomas-institut/apm/README.md

 # APM
-This is the web app running at http://averroes.uni-koeln.de/apm
+Test This is the web app running at http://averroes.uni-koeln.de/apm

 It requires
 * PHP 7.4 with the following extensions enabled: xml, gd, mbstring, mysql, intl and zip